Washpools campground

 • Check the weather before you set out as the road to Washpools campground has a creek crossing which may become impassable when it rains.

 Washpools campground is Towarri’s established camping area.
 Park your caravan or pitch your tent beside Middle Brook and enjoy spending time relaxing in this gorgeous natural setting.
-The viewing platform for scenic views is closeby, and Washpools waterhole is only 500m away.
+Washpools picnic area and viewing platform and Washpool waterhole are only a short walk upstream along the banks of Middle Brook. y.
 For those who want to explore the park further, use the campground as a base and hike the park from there.
 Enjoy a campfire in the winter months.

 Staying overnight in Towarri means you might spot birds and animals that are generally out after the sun sets.
 The powerful owl will be hunting medium-sized tree-dwelling creatures after dark.
 The ringtail and brushy tail possums are nocturnal, travelling up through the air between branches (sometimes to escape those owls).
 Wombats tend to take to wandering when the sun has disappeared from the sky.
 So strap on a headlamp and see what else is near your camp.